gulshan-100/InvoiceAI/README.md

 # AI Invoice Manager

-A Django application that uses AI-powered OCR and GPT models to extract structured data from invoice images, store it in MongoDB, and allow easy viewing and download of processed invoice data.
+An AI-powered Django app using the GPT Vision model to extract, validate, and store structured data from invoices in MongoDB, with an interface for easy review.

 ## Features

-- **AI-powered Invoice Processing**: Leverages OpenAI's GPT-4o model for OCR and text extraction
+- **AI-powered Invoice Processing**: Leverages OpenAI's GPT-4o vision model for text extraction
 - **Parallel Processing**: Uses Celery for asynchronous processing of multiple invoices simultaneously
 - **Structured Data Extraction**: Extracts vendor details, invoice details, line items, and totals
 - **Data Validation**: AI-based validation to detect calculation errors and suspicious invoice data